quesby/quesby-boilerplate/src/content/documentation/configuration.md

 3. **[Development Guide](../development/)** - Advanced customization
 4. **[Deployment Guide](../deployment/)** - Publish your site

-This configuration guide covers all aspects of setting up and customizing Neutrino for your specific needs.
+This configuration guide covers all aspects of setting up and customizing Quesby for your specific needs.